dh-tech/dh-tech.github.io/about.md

 ---
 layout: page
+title: About DHTech
+description: Who We Are, what We Do...
 ---

 The goal of DHTech is to support the development and reuse of software in the Digital Humanities